 Cover your head!
 If you are a woman photographer bring a long scarf with you so you can cover up shoulders and arms if asked or make sure you avoid low-cut tops.
 As a male photographer it is easier as the temple will provide a head covering.
 I normally have a bandana with me, but this time Alexis provided me with one and we were more than happy to take a selfie.

 Remove your shoes!
 You will be required to take off your shoes.
 Don’t worry, you won’t lose them.
 Just be sure to put them in a part or side of the designated area you will easily remember.
 Once I forgot where I left my shoes, the bride and groom were ready to leave the temple and I went out without shoes to photograph their exit.

-The Sikh wedding ceremony has like 7 important moments: Kirtan, Ardas, Palla, Laava, Ardas again, Sagaan and Kara Parshad.
-You don’t need to learn by heart all these terms.
-I am interested in the Indian culture and my will was to learn as many things as I can.
+The Sikh wedding ceremony has 7 important moments: Kirtan, Ardas, Palla, Laava, Ardas again, Sagaan and Kara Parshad.
+You don’t need to learn all these terms.
+I am interested in Indian culture and my goal was to learn as many things as I can.